mchc7/Practicum/README.md

 ## Version History

 * 0.2
-    * Various bug fixes and optimizations
+    * Various fixes
     * See [commit change]() or See [release history]()
-* 0.1
-    * Initial Release

 ## License

-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is an open public project .

 ## Acknowledgments